Gear Guide

 A practical rods and reels guide for Northeast surf, inlet, jetty, boat, beginner, mid-range, and premium saltwater setups.

-For Northeast saltwater rods and reels, choose the setup by use case first: surf rods for beaches and inlets, saltwater spinning reels sized to line and drag needs, and boat rods matched to species, depth, and presentation.
-TackleDirect is the primary hard-gear partner for these categories.
+For Northeast saltwater rods and reels, choose by use case first: surf rods for beaches and inlets, saltwater spinning reels sized to line and drag needs, and boat rods matched to species, depth, and presentation.
+TackleDirect is useful for rods, reels, line, leaders, surf gear, boat gear, tools, and tackle storage.

 Quick picks